 “Kab tak auto chalaunga.
 Long-term mein thoda standard job chahiye na?
 (How long will I drive an auto to make a living?
 In the long term, I need a job of some standard, don’t I?)” said Hussain.

-Hussain’s story is common enough in UP, a state with about 70 million unemployed young people, aged 15 to 34, comprising a fourth of jobless Indians.
+Hussain’s story is common enough in UP, a state with about 70 million young people, aged 15 to 34, comprising a fourth of young Indians.
 UP’s median age is is 23, the least in India, and jobs–as the findings of a poll commissioned by IndiaSpend reported on February 6, 2017–are this election’s leading issue.

 The decline of UP’s industrial powerhouse offer clues to its future